Residency Program in Comparative Theriogenology

 - Assisting in the teaching and supervision of professional students in the theriogenology program.

 Special requirements of the program include

-The resident will spend a minimum of 60% of their time in the clinical theriogenology practice, and approximately 12% of their time outside of clinics participating in research, manuscript preparation, teaching, graduate studies, continuing education, special rotations, exam preparation, or other activities deemed appropriate by the Training Advisor.
-The remainder of the time will be spent in clinical service or any of the activities already discussed previously.
-The resident will be primarily responsible for the euine embryo recipient herd management.
+The resident will spend a minimum of 60% of their time in the clinical theriogenology practice, and a minimum of 12% of their time outside of clinics participating in research, manuscript preparation, teaching, graduate studies, continuing education, special rotations, exam preparation, or other activities deemed appropriate by the Training Advisor.
+The remainder of the time will be spent in either clinical service or any of the activities already discussed previously.
+The resident will be primarily responsible for the equine embryo recipient herd management.
 He/she will participate in all reproductive referral and emergency cases at the Veterinary Medical Teaching Hospital and will be a participant in the assisted reproduction program.
 The majority of the resident's clinical time between February and July will be spent on the equine reproduction service.
-Outside of these months, a minimum of 16 weeks will be spent on the food animal reproduction service, 8 weeks at the small animal clinic in Santa Rosa with an active small animal reproduction program, and the remaining clinical time on the comparative theriogenology service at the VMTH taking care of canine, equine, and camelid cases.
+Outside of these months, a minimum of 12 weeks will be spent on the food animal reproduction service, 8 weeks at private small animal clinics with active small animal reproduction programs, and the remaining clinical time on the comparative theriogenology service at the VMTH taking care of canine, equine, and camelid cases.

 The VMTH is committed to building strong relationships with its constituents.
 A major part of the resident's duties, therefore, includes timely communication with referring veterinarians and clients.

 Selection will be made in accordance with the guidelines of the Veterinary Internship/Residency Matching Program.
 For application procedures, salary and benefits, and other information about the residency program, please see General Information on the VMTH web site.